Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 </p>

 #### 4.2.5 Parallel Processing
 Dask supports native parallelism.
-As shown in Figure 4.2.5, operations like dropna, deduplication, and sampling were executed across distributed partitions, then gathered using .compute().
+As shown in Figure 4.2.4 just now, operations like dropna, deduplication, and sampling were executed across distributed partitions, then gathered using .compute().
 This enabled faster processing for large files.

 #### 4.2.6 Output
 Figure 4.2.6 summarizes Dask's performance.
 With native multi-threading and chunked processing, Dask achieved better memory efficiency and execution time than Pandas.
 Actual results showed around 24.81 seconds runtime and 154.00 MB of memory usage.